esyede/rakit/packages/docs/data/localization.md

 ## Basic Knowledge

-Language translation (localization) is the process of translating your application into various languages.
-The `Lang` component provides a simple mechanism to help you organize and retrieve multilingual text.

-All language files for your application are located in the `application/language/` directory.
-Within that directory, you should create folders for each language your application supports.

-For example, if your application supports English and Indonesian, you can create `en/` and `id/` directories within the `language/` directory.
-By default, these two languages are already provided.
-You can add other languages as needed.
+`Lang` organizes and retrieves the text of an application translated into several languages.

+Language files live in `application/language/`, one folder per language. `en/` and `id/` ship by default; add the others you need.

-Each language file is an associative array containing strings in the respective language.
-Language files have the same structure as configuration files.
-For example, in the `application/language/en/` directory, you can create a `marketing.php` file that looks like this:
+Each file returns an associative array, the same shape as a configuration file.
+For example, `application/language/en/marketing.php`:

 #### Creating a language file: